Barbican Research Associates

 providing an integrated post-excavation service for the archaeological community

 My main research interests are in the Roman economy, the later Roman empire and Roman pottery studies and the north of Roman Britain.
-I have written a large number of specialist reports on Roman pottery and also work with quernstones and other items of worked stone.
+I have written a large number of specialist reports on Roman pottery and have an interest in the pottery from Roman rural sites.
 In addition to my work in Britain I have also worked in Greece and Yugoslavia on pottery from the CABBAGE field survey project and in Beirut on pottery from the joint American University and Leverhulme team excavations.

 I was a Research Assistant in the Department of Archaeology, University of Durham from 1986 to 1988.
 From 1988 to 1989 I was a Finds Assistant for the Central Excavation Unit based at Portsmouth, and from 1989 to 1992 I was a Finds Assistant in the Alcester Office of the Warwickshire County Museum.
 Since 1992 I have been a self-employed finds consultant, latterly in partnership with Stephanie Rákai.